bcoles/kasld/README.md

 ## Function Offsets

-A single kernel pointer leak can be used to infer the location of the kernel virtual address space and offset of the kernel base address.
+As the entire kernel code text is mapped with only the base address randomized, a single kernel pointer leak can be used to infer the location of the kernel virtual address space and offset of the kernel base address.

-Prior to the introduction of Function Granular KASLR (aka "finer grained KASLR") in early 5.x kernels in 2020, the entire kernel code text was mapped with only the base address randomized.

-Offsets to useful kernel functions (`commit_creds`, `prepare_kernel_cred`, `native_write_cr4`, etc) from the base address could be pre-calculated on other systems with the same kernel - an easy task for publicly available kernels (ie, distro kernels).
+Offsets to useful kernel functions (`commit_creds`, `prepare_kernel_cred`, `native_write_cr4`, etc) from the base address can be pre-calculated on other systems with the same kernel - an easy task for publicly available kernels (ie, distro kernels).